Battery Recycling and Disposal

 Alkaline Batteries

 These are your typical household batteries most commonly found items like toys or flashlights.
 They vary in size and shape and are general use or single use batteries.
 Thanks to the Battery Act of 1996 alkaline batteries made after this year no longer contain mercury and are not considered hazardous.
-These batteries are allowed in your regular trash containers for disposal in the landfills.
-They should not be placed in your curbside recycle cart.
-However, recycling is still an option.
+Although less hazardous, these batteries are not allowed in your regular trash or recycling containers.
+However, recycling may still be an option.
 Many electronic and hardware stores will accept them and ensure proper recycling.

 Rechargeable or Lithium Batteries